cutlersr/iggypop/README.rst

 Versioning
 ---------------------

 Given the low cost of oligos per gene, you may want to test different versions of the same coding sequence (there is substantial variation in expression between codon-optimized variants of the same amino acid sequence.
 The `--repeats` parameter allows you to generate multiple versions.
-This example generates five versions of a three-gene operon; each ORF being is optimized using match_codon_usage (based on the parameters set in the input `file <in/test.gb>`_).
+This example generates five versions of a three-gene operon; each ORF being is optimized using match_codon_usage (based on the parameters set in the `test.gb <in/test.gb>`_ file).

 .. code:: bash